 Watching a melting pot sub authority 'guide' its citizens is like watching any captive try to imitate their captors.

 When the melting pot starts to decay, the melting pot authorities know what to do.
 They have been trained thoroughly.
 They have been taught a role by their 'authority' which they 'know' they only have to follow in order to attain the same level of authority for themselves, as long as they are obedient to the melting pot.

-As their society crumbles they go further and further back to the original melting pot premise that force is what validates logic.
+As their society crumbles they go further and further back to the original melting pot premise that contrived authority, or force, is what validates logic.

 Freud, Jung and others wrote extensively on that subject, both as a pathology and a process.